 SLE assessment dates

-Our next round of SLE assessments will take place on Friday 9 July 2021.
+Our next round of SLE assessments will take place during Term 1 (Autumn 2021).
+Please keep an eye on this page for the exact date.
 Each assessment interview takes 45 to 60 minutes, including an additional 15-30 minutes for a group discussion task.

 Assessment interviews will take place by video call.